First print, then the web

 Mentors.
-Students have been working with director Leslie Seifert and mentors Flora Lee Peir, an editor on the international desk of The New York Times, and Ruth Ford, writer for City Limits magazine.
+Students worked with director Leslie Seifert and mentors Flora Lee Peir, an editor on the metropolitan desk of The New York Times, and Ruth Ford, writer for City Limits magazine.
 Another mentor, Cheryl M. Mann, a business marketing consultant, worked with the group on preparing a marketing plan for the rollout of the school’s news website.

 Early work.
 Much of the early work focused on profiles of teachers new to the school, as in the issue below at the left. (click cover to see it full size).

 Later work.
-The reporting is growing more sophisticated and harder-edged.
-More recent papers have covered a canceled dance, the school’s unpopular decision to close a study room, and its policy on PSAT preparation (click on the covers below).
+The reporting grew more sophisticated and harder-edged.
+More recent papers covered a canceled dance, the school’s unpopular decision to close a study room, and its policy on PSAT preparation (click on the covers below).
+The range of stories expanded over the months.
+The full set of print issues is on the McCourt News website.

 In just a few months, the reporting has grown more sophisticated.
 Students are thinking more critically, and the writing generally has improved.
 Click cover to see full issue.